Geoogolla/enterprise-docs/docs/administrator-guide/upgrade/on-premises/index.md

 ---
 layout: post
-title: Upgrade steps for Bold Report On Premise Edition
+title: Upgrade steps for Bold Report On Premise Edition.
-description: Explains about how to upgrade the Bold Report On-Premise Edition version from 1.x to the latest versions.
+description: Explains about how to upgrade the Bold Report On-Premise Edition from old versions to the latest versions.
 platform: report-platform
 documentation: ug
 ---